MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-best-practices.md

 ## Keep mobile devices in mind while designing your desktop report

-Build each report page desktop layout together with its mobile layout counterpart.
+Build the desktop and mobile layouts of each report page together.
 This facilitates coherence between the two.

-When you duplicate a desktop report page that has both a desktop layout and a mobile layout, both layouts are duplicated.
-This makes for easier page formatting when you want to maintain a certain visual layout, such as a report header or page navigator, across mulitple pages.
-Try creating a report page with both desktop and mobile layouts that you can use as a skeleton for building the rest of the report pages.
+When you duplicate a report page that has both desktop and mobile layouts, both layouts are duplicated.
+This makes page formatting easier if you have visual layout elements, such as a report header or page navigator, that you want to maintain across mulitple pages.
+If you have such elements, create a report page that has both desktop and mobile layouts, and then use that page as a template for building the rest of the report pages.

 ## Focus on the most important content